jukto-ai/.github/profile/README.md

 ## Vision & Mission

 **Vision**:
-Empower anyone to orchestrate AI agent teams that collaborate like human workforce, automating complex workflows **10x faster** at a fraction of the low-cost.
+Empower anyone to orchestrate AI agent teams that collaborate like a human workforce, automating complex workflows **10x faster** at a fraction of the low-cost.

 **Mission**:
 Transform fragmented AI capabilities into cohesive, scalable solutions through a modular, extensible platform for multi-agent collaboration.

----

-## Why Choose SwarmSync?

-- **Speed**: Automate your agentic tasks and workflows **10x faster** than traditional methods.
-- **Precision**: Human-like task synchronization with role-based agents.
-- **Flexibility**: Tailored swarms for any industry or use case.
-- **Future-Ready**: Evolving with MCP setup for enhanced agentic capabilities.

 ---